 If you are applying for adjustment of status (a green card) in the United States, you will need to have a medical exam done.
 People applying for immigrant visas from overseas must also have a medical exam done, but the process is slightly different.

-The doctor must fill out a USCIS Form, called an I-693, in order to report the results of your exam.
-In case the doctor you choose doesn't have the form on hand, you should download and print out the latest version from the Form I-693 page of the USCIS website.
+A U.S. doctor must fill out a USCIS Form, called an I-693, in order to report the results of your exam.
+Overseas doctors fill out a form called DS-2054.

-For what happens during the exam, and the purpose of the exam, see "What the Medical Exam for a U.S. Green Card Involves."
+For what happens during the exam, and the purpose of the exam, see What the Medical Exam for a U.S. Green Card Involves.

-Once all your results are in, the doctor will fill in the Form I-693 and return it to you in a sealed envelope.
-If you did indeed give the doctor a version of the form that was photocopied or downloaded from the Internet, remind the doctor to sign every page separately.
+Once all your results are in, the doctor will fill in the Form I-693 or DS-2054 and return it to you in a sealed envelope.
+Do not open the report envelope—doing so will invalidate the results.

 If you're overseas, the doctor might send your results to the consulate directly.